COURSES

 LEGAL

-- Emerging Legal Trends for Supervisors and Law Enforcement Officers “Why Are We Getting Sued”
+• Emerging Legal Trends for Supervisors and Law Enforcement Officers

 INVESTIGATION

-- Investigating Cases of Child Homicide and Unexplained Death in Children
+• Investigating Cases of Child Homicide and Unexplained Deaths of Children

-- Meeting the Leadership Challenges of Law Enforcement FBINAA Course 2
+• Meeting the Leadership Challenges of Law Enforcement “First Line Supervisors”

 SPECIAL OPERATIONS

-- Emerging Legal Trends & Liability Management for Tactical, SWAT & Emergency Response Operations
+• Emerging Legal Trends and Liability Management for the Tactical, SWAT and Emergency Response Operations

 INTERVIEWS